 On the beach, the sand was thick and each step pulled on your calves as we made our way to the water.
 For some reason I thought the beach would be dirty since there are usually massive crowds using Los Angeles beaches, however, I found this one clean and free of trash.

-I heard that Dockweiler was voted one of the best beaches for bonfires and I can see why based on the amount of fire rings I saw.
+I heard that Dockweiler was voted one of the best beaches for bonfires and I can see why based on the amount of fire rings strewn about along the sand. .
 Even on this cool winter night, a few people were already transporting wood out to the large cement rings.

-The beach is wide and,unfortunately, I didn’t see any rocks that would be optimum for glass hunting.
+The beach is wide and, unfortunately, I didn’t see any rocks that would be optimum for glass hunting.
 However, just past the deep sand towards the water there were all these little white shells and in between the shells, there was glass.
-Even though it wasn’t particularly smooth and more on the thin side, it was frosted so it met the criteria to save.
+Even though the pieces weren’t particularly smooth and more on the thin side, it was frosted so it met the criteria to save.

 Besides the ample parking lots, there are nice bathroom facilities, a picnic area, and a concession stand.